 1. How long have you been searching?
 A search under three months in a competitive specialty is still early.
 A search over six months without any hits in your target specialty is a market signal worth taking seriously.

 2. How competitive is your target specialty in your specific market?
 Regional variation is significant.
 An ICU new grad position is relatively accessible in rural markets and nearly impossible to get as a first job at a large urban academic center.
-Research what’s actually posted in your city, not what’s theoretically possible nationally.
+Research what’s posted in your city rather than what’s theoretically possible nationally.

 3. Do either of the offers you have put you closer to your goal?
 Use the launch pad table above.
 A step-down offer at a hospital with a strong ICU is a meaningful opportunity.
 A home health offer when you want the OR is not.
 If one offer is a real stepping stone and the other isn’t, that distinction matters more than pay or schedule.